Maintenance & Custody

 - Section 18(2) (Separate Residence): A wife can claim maintenance while living separately if she proves grounds such as desertion, cruelty, leprosy, another living wife, keeping a concubine, or conversion of the husband to another religion.

-- Quantum (Section 23): The court considers the position and status of parties, reasonable wants, separate living justification, and the value of the wife's own property/income.
+- Quantum (Section 23): The court considers the position and status of parties, reasonable wants, and the value of the wife's own property/income.

 4. Maintenance under the Domestic Violence (DV) Act, 2005

-The Protection of Women from Domestic Violence Act provides the fastest and most comprehensive reach for aggrieved women in domestic relationships.
+The Protection of Women from Domestic Violence Act provides the fastest and most comprehensive reach for aggrieved women.

-- Section 20 (Monetary Reliefs): The Magistrate may direct the respondent to pay monetary relief to meet the expenses incurred and losses suffered by the aggrieved person and any child.
+- Section 20 (Monetary Reliefs): The Magistrate may direct the respondent to pay monetary relief to meet expenses incurred and losses suffered.

-- Additional Reliefs: Unlike CrPC 125, the DV Act allows for Right to Residence (Section 19), Protection Orders (Section 18), and Compensation (Section 22) in addition to maintenance.
+- Additional Reliefs: Includes Right to Residence (Section 19), Protection Orders (Section 18), and Compensation (Section 22).

-- Ex-Parte Orders: Under Section 23, the Magistrate can pass an interim or ex-parte order based on the affidavit of the aggrieved woman if there is a risk of further domestic violence.
+- Ex-Parte Orders: Under Section 23, the Magistrate can pass interim orders based on the affidavit of the aggrieved woman.

-- Enforcement: Breach of a protection order is a cognizable and non-bailable offence (Section 31), providing immediate deterrent value.
+- Enforcement: Breach of a protection order is a cognizable and non-bailable offence (Section 31).

 Quantum Determination (Rajnesh v.
 Neha Guidelines)

-In 2020, the Supreme Court of India streamlined the maintenance procedure to prevent overlapping jurisdictions and delays.
-The key factors include:
+In 2020, the Supreme Court streamlined the maintenance procedure.
+Key factors include:

 - Status of the parties and reasonable wants of the claimant.